 A slide presentation is a great way to hook your students.
 They load faster than videos and offer your students the freedom to read at their own pace.
 However, completely static slides are no different from text readings.
 So to increase audience engagement in your presentation, here are a couple of things you could do.

 - Insert appealing infographics and charts - we will talk about how to create infographics on the go later in this section.

-- Design original slides using Freepik or Flaticon for design assets; or search Slides Carnival or Power Pointify for templates.
+- Design original slides using Freepik or Flaticon for design assets; or search Slide Model, Slides Carnival or Power Pointify for templates.